Tajammul81/BookStore/Readme.en.txt

   will be promoted to the page with a search box.
 At first glance the user will be able to see all the books details, title, author, instock, price and Add to cart option.
-A small search box will also appear on top.The user can either search a book by Title or Author by entering at least three or more letters.After writing letters i.e. either in small or big letters in search box a user need to click on search button.
-If the book with specified criteria i.e. letters matches a book the book with title, author, instock and price will appear.
+A small search box will also appear on top.The user can either search a book by Title or Author by entering at least one or more letters.After writing letters i.e. either in small or big letters in search box a user need to click on search button.
+If the book with specified criteria i.e.letters matches a book the book with title, author, instock and price will appear.
   A user can click on "Add to cart".
 Once clicked the cart will show one item added.
   A user may want to buy more books, a click on "Back to store" will lead a user to the book store and Add to cart will keep adding books to the cart.